python/mypy/docs/source/kinds_of_types.rst

    def stop() -> NoReturn:
        raise Exception('no way')

-Mypy will recognize that the code after such function is unreachable and will behave accordingly:
+Mypy will ensure that functions annotated as returning ``NoReturn`` truly never return, either implicitly or explicitly.
+Mypy will also recognize that the code after calls to such functions is unreachable and will behave accordingly:

 .. code-block:: python